kubernetes/autoscaler/cluster-autoscaler/FAQ.md

 ### What types of pods can prevent CA from removing a node?

+* Pods with restrictive PodDisruptionBudget.
+* Kube-system pods that:
-* Kube-system pods that are not run on the node by default.
+  * are not run on the node by default,
+  * don't have PDB or their PDB is too restrictive (since CA 0.6).
 * Pods that are not backed by a controller object (so not created by deployment, replica set, job, stateful set etc).
 * Pods with local storage.
+* Pods that cannot be moved elsewhere due to various constraints (lack of resources, non-matching node selctors or affinity, matching anti-affinity, etc)

 ### How does Horizontal Pod Autoscaler work with Cluster Autoscaler?